 - Luminaires must have an excellent cut-off to avoid glare as pupils regulary look up towards the ceiling.

 Hockey is one of the fastest team sports and requires a lot of light, for players, referees and spectators.
 The lighting needs to contribute towards the contracts between the puck and the ice with excellent uniformity so everyone involved can clearly see what is happening.
-In a non-televised context 600 lux on the ice is sufficient but when broadcasting this has to be at least 1000 lux often more.
-When planning the light it is important to ensure that the spectator area is lit to at least 30% of the playing surface to avoid tiring visual contrast.
+In a non-televised context 500-600 lux on the ice is sufficient but when broadcasting this has to be at least 1000 lux often more.
 During the initial line-ups and breaks lower levels are common place with spotlights following the players as they move around the rink, assuming the system is optimised with lighting control.

 Solution with 600 lux

-The solution meets the uniformity requirement and the glareindex in accordance with the sports hall standard EN 12193:2018 and with Class II for training and competing in lower divisions.
+The solution meets the uniformity requirement in accordance with the sports hall standard EN 12193:2018 and with Class II for training and competing in lower divisions.